-3.B.2 For Emission Point AA-002, except as otherwise specified herein, the permittee is allowed to emit PM at a rate up to 0.30 grains per dry standard cubic foot from the boiler.
+3.B.3 For Emission Points AA-001 and AA-002, except as otherwise specified herein, the permittee is allowed to emit filterable PM at a rate up to 0.30 grains per dry standard cubic foot (gr/dscf) from each boiler.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 1.3.D.(2).)
+2, R. 1.3.D(2).)

-3.B.3 For Emission Point AA-002, except during periods of start-up and shutdown, the permittee shall only combust uncontaminated wood waste within the boiler.
-For the purpose of this permit, "uncontaminated wood waste" is defined as any by-product generated from processing harvested timber / dried lumber (sawdust, bark, wood chips, shavings, etc.) that does not possess an artificial coating or residue.
+3.B.4 For Emission Points AA-001 and AA-002, except during periods of start-up and shutdown, the permittee shall only combust uncontaminated wood waste within each boiler.
+For the purpose of this permit, "uncontaminated wood waste" is defined as sawdust, bark, green chips, dry chips, ends, plywood trim, and planer shavings.